 Yes, your little one’s stools may become a little harder than normal, but severe constipation is a warning sign that the milk is causing an undesired reaction in your baby’s belly.

-If you notice your little one struggling to pass stool, not having a bowel movement in several days, or passing small, pellet-like stool, you need to contact your pediatrician.
+If you notice your little one struggling to pass stool, not having a bowel movement in several days, or passing small, pellet-like stool, contact your pediatrician.

 2. Severe Diarrhea